mstaehely/IndexPluggableStudy/README.md

 # Generating results

-To automatically count the annotations we added to joda-time, checkout the AnnoFinal tag of [our fork of joda-time](https://github.com/mstaehely/joda-time), and run the script `count_annotations` that is in this repository from the root of the cloned joda-time repository.
-Our results are in `annotation_count.txt`.
+To automatically count the annotations we added to joda-time, checkout the AnnoFinal tag of [our fork of joda-time](https://github.com/mstaehely/joda-time), and run the scripts `count_annotations | total_ann_sup.py` that are in this repository from the root of the cloned joda-time repository.

 ```
 git clone git@github.com:mstaehely/joda-time.git
 cd joda-time
 git checkout AnnoFinal
-../count_annotations
+../count_annotations | ../total_ann_sup.py
 ```
-Results for number of suppressions are not precise, since we are using a simple regex to count them.
-See below for an accurate count.

-To automatically create our table of suppressions categorized by root cause, run the script `./make_ann_category_table.py` from the root of this repository.

 To run the Index Checker on our fork, you should run `mvn compile` to download the joda-convert dependency.
 It will likely encounter an error while running, but this is expected behavior.
 Then, with javac referencing the checker framework compiler, run
 ```